Azure/bicep-types-az/generated/agrifood/microsoft.agfoodplatform/2021-09-01-preview/types.md

 ## ApiProperties
 ### Properties
-* **apiFreshnessWindowInMinutes**: int: Interval in minutes for which the weather data for the api needs to be refreshed.
+* **apiFreshnessTimeInMinutes**: int: Interval in minutes for which the weather data for the api needs to be refreshed.

 ## DetailedInformation
 ### Properties